STAY WITH US FOR SPICEMAS 2021

 The Count down has began

 The Carnival celebrations draw to an end on Tuesday with the parade of the bands.
-Known as ‘Last Lap’, Masqueraders and bands from all parishes dance through the streets in their brightly coloured costumes to the delight of the throngs of onlookers, accompanied by the sounds of calypso music, steel bands and DJ’s playing the latest carnival songs.
+Known as ‘Last Lap’, Masqueraders and bands from all parishes dance through the streets in their brightly colored costumes to the delight of the throngs of onlookers, accompanied by the sounds of calypso music, steel bands, and DJ’s playing the latest carnival songs.